Chris-Sanford/PowerShell-Scripts/README.md

 # PowerShell-Scripts
-My sanitized and de-branded PowerShell scripts I've written over the years.
+My sanitized and de-branded PowerShell scripts I've written over the years for both employers and clients.